 Superior accommodation: Sails in the Desert & Kings Canyon Resort

-Day 1 Alice Springs - Uluru: Travelling south, stop to visit a camel farm where there is time for a short camel ride (own expense).
-Later stop at a lookout to view Atila (Mt.
+Day 1 Alice Springs - Uluru: Travelling south, stop at a lookout to view Atila (Mt.
 Conner) before arriving at Ayers Rock Resort.
 This afternoon travel to Kata Tjuta (the Olgas) where your AAT Kings Guide will explain the geological history of these giant domes.
 Marvel at the unique flora and fauna that has survived in this harsh environment.
 When you reach the Valley of the Winds Lookout, take some time to gaze out over the central valley of Kata Tjuta.
 Then take in a magnificent outback sunset at Kata Tjuta while you enjoy a complimentary glass of sparkling wine.

 Day 2 Kata Tjuta: Rise early to watch the first rays of the sun set the Red Centre and Uluru alight.
 Make your way to the viewing platform to see many kilometres into the distance, providing an ideal photo opportunity.
 The travel to Kata Tjuta and continue to the base of Walpa Gorge.
 Spend time exploring the gorge and the unusual conglomerate rock formations.
 Return to Ayers Rock Resort.